poofware/devops-toolkit/README.md

 - **`make build`**
   Builds Docker images for any services whose profiles (or no profile) you’ve assigned to the build sequence.
 - **`make up`**
-  Starts containers in an order: `build_pre_sync → db → migrate → app_pre → app → app_post_check`.
+  Starts containers in an order: `build_pre_sync → db → migrate → app_pre_async → app → app_post_check`.
 Only those services that are actually assigned these profiles will come up.
 Note: `build_pre_sync` runs during the build phase.
 - **`make integration-test`**
   (If you set up an integration-test profile) runs that ephemeral test container.
 - **`make down`**